humberto-ortiz/megaprobe-lab/content/bianca.md

 ## January 25, 2016 - January 29, 2016
 When we start installing in Hulk the initial requirements, using the anaconda module get an error of the version `GLIBCXX_3.4.18' when we try to install nupic.
 After several attemps, we got an SystemError: Cannot compile 'Python.h'.
 ## February 1, 2016 - February 5, 2016
 We install [Vagrant + CoreOS + Docker](https://github.com/numenta/nupic/tree/master/coreos-vagrant) in my computer, to check if nupic work, and work.
-Now we can continue with the next steps.
+The next step was to install NAB, we installed succesfully and then start running the full NAB.
+It would take many many hours to run.